What You Need to Know About Cash Offers When Selling Your Home in the Bay Area

 1. Lower Sale Price

 One significant downside of cash offers is that they may be lower than what you would expect from a traditional buyer.
-Cash buyers often follow the 70 percent rule, where they offer no more than 70% of the home’s after-repair value.
+Cash buyers often follow the 80/20 rule, where they offer no more than 80% of the home’s as-is market value.
 It can be challenging to negotiate on price since their offers are typically take-it-or-leave-it deals.
 However, if you’re looking for a quick and hassle-free transaction, the lower sale price may be a trade-off you’re willing to accept.

 2. Lack of Competition

 In a cash sale, you may miss out on the opportunity to receive multiple competing offers.
 Traditional home buyers outnumber all-cash buyers or companies, especially in the Bay Area.
-By going through the traditional listing process, you increase the chances of attracting more potential buyers and potentially receiving higher offers.
+By going through the traditional listing process, you increase the chances of attracting more potential buyers and receiving higher (often much higher) offers.

 3. Risk of Fraud or Scams